andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 **Type:** Script

-**Description:** The purpose of this script is to calculate the dependency of the maximum flow-through velocity as a function of L, the channel thickness, A, the channel width, and l, a geometrical parameter controlling Ain
+**Description:** The purpose of this script is to calculate the dependency of the maximum flow-through velocity as a function of L, the channel thickness, A, the channel width, and q, a geometrical parameter controlling Ain

 **Inputs:** The user has to specify: